Sammy Amalu: Marriages

-Little is known about Amalu's claims to being married other than what he shared with reporters and columnists.
-Only one of Amalu's marriages is confirmed to that of a Mrs. Jane Tomberlin.
-Mrs. Tomberlin had been married to a millionaire from Texas before she married Amalu in 1956 at the Brown Palace Hotel in Denver, Colorado.
-On their wedding day in November 1956, Amalu failed to show up to the altar, claiming that he had been abducted by his brother in Texas, who disagreed with the marriage.
-Regardless, Mrs. Tomberlin continued with the reception, serving champagne to her guests, some of whom had come from as far away as California.
-Amalu reconnected with Mrs. Tomberlin not long after, and the two were married at the Antlers Hotel in Colorado Springs.
-Five days after their wedding, FBI agents arrested Amalu in Texas because his checks in both Denver and Texas bounced.
-Mrs. Tomberlain then filed an annulment and cut financial ties with Amalu as the $45,000 check he used to purchase their home in San Francisco also bounced.
-Mrs. Tomberlin later reversed her decision to annul their marriage.
+Little is known about Amalu's claims of having been married, other than what he shared with reporters and columnists.
+Only one of Amalu's marriages is confirmed: to Jane Tomberlin.
+Tomberlin had been married to a millionaire from Texas before her 1956 wedding to Amalu, planned at the Brown Palace Hotel in Denver, Colorado.
+On the wedding day in November 1956, Amalu failed to show up at the altar, claiming that he had been abducted by his brother in Texas, who disagreed with the marriage.
+Tomberlin went ahead with the reception, serving champagne to her guests, some of whom had come from as far away as California.
+Amalu reconnected with Tomberlin not long after, and the two were married at the Antlers Hotel in Colorado Springs.
+Five days after their wedding, FBI agents arrested Amalu in Texas because his checks in both Denver and Texas had bounced.
+Tomberlin then filed for an annulment and cut off financial ties with Amalu, as the $45,000 check he had used to purchase their San Francisco home also bounced.
+Tomberlin later reversed her decision to annul the marriage.

-In January 1946, The Honolulu Advertiser printed a story in the society section that spoke of Sammy Amalu's marriage to an Italian princess named Maria Anastasia di Torlonia.
+In January 1946, The Honolulu Advertiser published a story in the society section about Amalu's marriage to an Italian princess, Maria Anastasia di Torlonia.
 According to the article, Princess Maria was the daughter of Mrs. Drexel Palmer-Hyde from Philadelphia and Prince Vittorio Alesandro di Torlonia.
 The article went into great detail about the royal couple's lavish ceremony, attire, and jewels.
-However, readers eventually started to doubt the validity of the story because the source of the writing was obscure.
-Some readers wondered if the article was submitted by letter because it had not been credited to any press outside Honolulu.
-Fantastical stories of the so-called royal couple circulated through The Honolulu Advertiser's Society section leading some presses like the Honolulu Newsweek to proclaim the story a sham.
-Bob Krauss, (a columnist who continued Amalu's controversial newspaper column in the latter years of Amalu's life called “The Special World of Sammy Amalu"), asked the then elderly Amalu about this wedding to the Princess.
-According to Krauss, Amalu seemed surprised by the article written in 1946 and claimed to have been married three years before to a Mrs. Irmgard Spaur von Bohlen in Jamaica.
+Readers eventually began to doubt the story's validity because the source of the writing was obscure; some wondered whether the article had been submitted by letter, as it had not been credited to any press outside Honolulu.
+Fantastical stories of the so-called royal couple circulated through The Honolulu Advertisers society section, leading other publications, such as the Honolulu Newsweek, to proclaim the story a sham.
+Bob Krauss, a columnist who continued Amalu's controversial newspaper column "The Special World of Sammy Amalu" in the latter years of Amalu's life, asked the then-elderly Amalu about this wedding to the princess.
+According to Krauss, Amalu seemed surprised by the 1946 article and claimed to have been married three years earlier to a Mrs. Irmgard Spaur von Bohlen in Jamaica.
 According to Amalu, the two were divorced a year later, in 1942.
-After this divorce, Amalu then claimed to marry Maria, referred to as "Mimi."
+After this divorce, Amalu claimed to have married Maria, who was referred to as "Mimi".

-Some in the Hawaiian community have speculated that Amalu was māhū (a third-gendered/ person in the middle of the gender spectrum).
-This speculation does have some credibility because Amalu was medically discharged from his position as a U.S. Army private on the grounds of homosexuality.
-When questioned about it, Amalu always denied this allegation.
+Some in the Hawaiian community have speculated that Amalu was māhū, a third-gendered person in the middle of the gender spectrum.
+Amalu was medically discharged from his position as a U.S. Army private on the grounds of homosexuality; when questioned about it, Amalu always denied the allegation.